-A hair dryer is provided in one of the drawers so you do not need to worry about packing one.
-The room also has a 40-inch Flat-panel TV with premium entertainment package including BBC News, CNBC, CNN, National Geographic, TNT Series, Sky Sports, videos on demand and “View From the Bridge”.
+A hairdryer is provided in one of the drawers so you do not need to worry about packing one.
+The room also has a 40-inch Flat-panel TV with a premium entertainment package including BBC News, CNBC, CNN, National Geographic, TNT Series, Sky Sports, videos on demand, and “View From the Bridge”.
 We found multiple movies and TV shows available during our cruise.

 The Observation Lounge is also located on deck three of the Viking Vili.
 The room has floor to ceiling windows and offers amazing views as you cruise.
 This was the meeting spot for most of the evening's entertainment programs along with the daily briefing held by the program director before dinner each night.

 The Observation Lounge has a lovely pianist that plays while you are relaxing with a cocktail or beverage of choice.